 It is the student's responsibility to complete all skills competencies.
-Students will be held accountable to complete practicum (200hours) within consecutive weeks at the end of the program.
+Students will be held accountable to complete clinical (250 hours) within consecutive weeks of the program.
 All required clinical skills must be successfully achieved in order to complete the program.

 Under no circumstances is the student to alter any preceptor information.
-Falsification of documentation will lead to disciplinary action, which may include probation and/or immediate dismissal from the medical assisting program.
+Falsification of documentation will lead to disciplinary action, which may include probation and/or immediate dismissal from the Veterinary Assisting program.